taikoxyz/taiko-mono/CONTRIBUTING.md

 #### Documenting interfaces

-To document the implementing contract of an interface, you cannot use `@inheritdoc`, it is not supported for contracts.
+To document the implementing contract of an interface, you cannot use `@inheritdoc`, it is not supported for contracts at the top-level.
 Thus, you should mention a statement like so:

 ```solidity
 /// @notice See the documentation in {IProverPool}